Homeowners Insurance

 Important Homeowners’ Insurance Policies You Should Know

 Typically, having home insurance is necessary for all homeowners and not a luxury as many people view it.
 Home insurance helps you protect your possessions and house against theft and damage.
 It is also important to note that most mortgage companies don’t finance real estate transactions if you don’t have proof of home insurance.
+According to the Insurance Information Institute, approximately 93% of homeowners in the U.S. carry some form of homeowners’ insurance.
 Here are some essential home insurance policies to know before buying a house.

 1. HO-1

 HO-1 homeowners’ insurance is the basic form of insurance available.
 This type of insurance policy covers your home at its actual value.
 It can also protect your personal belongings though not in all cases.
+According to NerdWallet’s homeowners’ insurance guide, HO-1 is classified as a named-peril policy, meaning it only pays out for damage caused by events explicitly listed in the policy.
 The policy offers coverage for loss or damages caused by the following perils:

 • Windstorm or hail